syncfusion-content/wpf-docs/wpf/Diagram/Port/Port.md

 ## Connection direction

 The [`ConnectionDirection`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.DockPortViewModel.html#Syncfusion_UI_Xaml_Diagram_DockPortViewModel_ConnectionDirection) is a port’s property, which allows users to specify the direction in which the connector’s connection to be established to a port.
 This property will be active only if the [`port constraints`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.PortConstraints.html) contains `PortConstraints.ConnectionDirection`.
-Default value is Auto.
+Default value is [`Auto`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ConnectionDirection.html).

 {% tabs %}
 {% highlight xaml %}